nhoizey/nicolas-hoizey.photo/src/collections/photos/crossing-paths-with-a-blue-lipped-sea-krait/index.md

 Three species of sea kraits cohabit New Caledonia, including this blue-lipped sea krait.
 It is found throughout the Pacific Ocean and in the northern Indian Ocean.

 The sea krait is venomous.
 Its deadly venom is reputed to be ten times more potent than that of the King Cobra.
-Fortunately, striped tricot is not aggressive and bites are very rare.
+Fortunately, sea krait is not aggressive and bites are very rare.

 Thank goodness! 😱